tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I decided to focus 100% in understand database concepts and I made my only CRUD on Python, and I still don't know nothing lol, I need to study even more, but I know that's the way to learn and improve my skills.

 **Thoughts**: Tomorrow I'll start with Django, and while I learn Django, I learn more about databases.
 I think that using Django and doing some real projects, I'll use all of the concepts I've been studying the past days even more.

+### Day 13 May 26, 2020

+**Today's Progress**: I finally started with Django.
+Today I learned about how to do my first app and how Django works basically.

+**Thoughts**: Django is really awesome, I want to practice more and more.
+I know that I have to study some HTML+CSS+JS concepts also.